 - Report bear sightings and encounters to a park ranger immediately.

 Firearms are allowed in the park, but the discharge of a firearm by visitors is a violation of park regulations.
 Seriously, you do not need a gun.
 Bear spray has proven effective in deterring bears defending cubs and food sources.

 “Yellowstone visitors care deeply about the conservation of bears and observing them in the wild,” says Kerry Gunther, the park’s bear management specialist.
 “Reduce human-bear conflicts by preventing bears from getting food and garbage, hiking in groups of three or more people, carrying bear spray, and making noise in blind spots on the trail.”

-Preorder a copy of my newest book, The Ultimate Wildlife Watching Guide for Yellowstone National Park.
-Available in late April of 2019, this book will get help you start dreaming and planning your next adventure to America’s First National Park.
+Order a copy of my newest book, The Ultimate Wildlife Watching Guide for Yellowstone National Park.
 Purchasing this book will be the perfect start to planning your Yellowstone adventure and is sure to get you excited for all the wildlife viewing potential.

 What makes me qualified to write this book?